Big Breakthroughs Seen in Below-the-Line Categories

 The awards derbies of recent years have seen a predominance of indie films at the expense of big studio features — resulting in a slate of Oscar contenders devoid not only of genuine blockbusters but also of more modest mid-budget crowd-pleasers.
 This has dampened the ratings of the Oscars telecast, much to the consternation of the Academy.

-But this year feels different, with studio pics including “Black Panther,” “First Man” and “A Star Is Born” definitely in the running.
+But this year feels different, with studio pics including “Black Panther,” “First Man” (pictured above) and “A Star Is Born” definitely in the running.

 And along with this rise in the fortunes of studio pictures, many artisans who have worked on them — from cinematographers to costume designers to visual-effects supervisors — are seeing their projects attain a new level of acclaim and respect.